sayan112/RoadToFullTimeServiceBased/OS/OS_Important.md

 5. **Multilevel Queue Scheduling**:
    - Description: Processes are divided into multiple queues based on priority.
 Each queue may use a different scheduling algorithm, and the queues are scheduled in a priority order.
    - Advantages: Allows for different classes of processes with different scheduling requirements.
    - Disadvantages: Complexity increases with the number of queues.

 6. **Multilevel Feedback Queue Scheduling**:
    - Description: Similar to multilevel queue scheduling but allows processes to move between queues based on their behavior.
 For example, a process using too much CPU time may be moved to a lower priority queue.
    - Advantages: Adapts well to different process behaviors, avoids starvation.
    - Disadvantages: Complexity increases due to dynamic queue assignment.

-7. **Highest Response Ratio Next (HRRN)**:
-   - Description: Selects the process with the highest response ratio (waiting time + burst time / burst time) to run next.
-It combines elements of SJF and priority scheduling.
-   - Advantages: Gives priority to short jobs and prevents starvation.
-   - Disadvantages: May not always provide the best overall performance.

 These are some of the commonly used process scheduling algorithms in operating systems.
 Each algorithm has its own strengths and weaknesses, and the choice of the best algorithm depends on the specific workload and system requirements.
 Some modern operating systems may use a combination of these algorithms to achieve better overall performance.